clanfear/CSSS508/Lectures/Week5/CSSS508_week5_data_import_export_cleaning.md

 Factors are such a common (and fussy) vector type in R that we need to get to know them a little better when preparing data:

 * Order of factor levels controls order of categories in tables, on axes, in legends, and in facets in `ggplot2`
-    + Often want to plot in interpretable/aesthetically pleasing order, e.g. from highest to lowest values -- not **"Alabama first"**
+    + Often want to plot in interpretable/aesthetically pleasing order, e.g. from highest to lowest values---not **"Alabama first"**
 * Lowest level of a factor is treated as a reference for regression, and the other levels get their own coefficients
     + Reference levels are by default alphabetical, which doesn't necessarily coincide with the easiest to understand baseline category

 forcats
 ====================================================================================

-The `tidyverse` family of packages includes a package called `forcats` (an anagram of "factors") that is... for cat(egorical)s.
+The `tidyverse` family of packages includes the package `forcats` (an anagram of "factors") that is "for cat(egorical)s".

-This package replaces the functionally of the base factor functions with somewhat more logical and uniform syntax.
+This package supercedes the functionality of the base factor functions with somewhat more logical and uniform syntax.

 To find more, [look at the `forcats` manual](https://cran.r-project.org/web/packages/forcats/forcats.pdf).